din14970/personal-site/content/blog/managingpythondependencies.md

 * Only able to deal with packages that can be installed with pip
 * Does not support complex package builds

+#### PDM (Edit 14/12/2024)
+When I shared this article online, I was asked why I did not mention [PDM](https://pdm-project.org/en/latest/).
+The honest reason was because I had not heard of it.
+I also have not used PDM.
+PDM seems to be in many ways like Poetry, but better.
+Being newer, it does not carry the baggage of Poetry.
+It adheres to PEP standards with regards to the `pyproject.toml` file.
+But it is still a tool written in Python with quite some dependencies, which comes with some drawbacks.
+For completeness I mention it here, please let me know in the comments if I've missed something critical about PDM.

+##### Capabilities:
+* Mostly the same as Poetry

+##### Advantages:
+* Adheres to PEP standards
+* Can use `uv` (see later) for dependency resolution and installation
+* You can use the `PDM` build back-end independently from PDM

+##### Disadvantages:
+* Mostly the same as Poetry

 #### pyenv
 Until now, all of our tooling assumed Python was already installed on the system.
 All these tools used the virtual environment as isolation level.